-- (a) Affidavit of Diego Marchese, Executive Vice President, Research, Social Enterprise with the Heart and Stroke Foundation of Canada, sworn September 19, 2022, and exhibits thereto. - (b) such further and other evidence as counsel may advise and this Honourable Court may permit.
+- (a) Affidavit of Diego Marchese, Executive Vice President, Research, Social Enterprise with the Heart and Stroke Foundation of Canada, sworn September 19, 2022, and exhibits thereto. - (b) Affidavit of Sandy Ballott, sworn February 28, 2023. - (c) such further and other evidence as counsel may advise and this Honourable Court may permit.